MojosBeans100/CI-MS5-loveplants/USER_STORIES.md

 - Admin users can remove the sale price from products

 ### 6.4
-As a **site admin** I can **delete products from the LovePlants store** so that **discontinued stock can be removed from the product list**

-Acceptance Criteria:
-- Admin users can find the delete button on the edit product page
-- Admin users see a warning that the product will be deleted
-- Admin users see a notification that the product has been deleted

-### 6.5
 As a **site admin** I can **copy a product and save it as a new item** so that **I can add products similar to other products more efficiently**

 Acceptance Criteria: